Why is it that the people we choose to fall in love with can drive us completely nuts as well as make us feel like we’ve died and gone to heaven?

 e.g. day – night, male – female, ocean – land etc.

-When two opposites come together as a couple, the combination forms a well-rounded and higher functioning unit than each person could on their own.
+When two opposites attract each other and come together as a couple, the combination can form a well-rounded and higher functioning unit than each might be individually.

 Born to Bond?